nicholsonz/Radio-Contact-Logger/README.md

 ## Installation:
 Install required packages and then copy the files into root directory of web server.
 Input database connect details into config.php.
 Then navigate to your webhost install.php file (http://localhost/contact/install.php)

-* Still work in progress.  enjoy!
+* Still a work in progress, though.  enjoy!